Law of Nazi Germany: Legal system

+There were two legal systems which operated alongside each other in Nazi Germany.
+These were defined by Ernst Fraenkel, a lawyer and political scientist in his 1941 book The Dual State as the 'Normative State' (a normal legal system similar to others in Western Europe) and the 'Prerogative State' (a parallel legal system in which orders from Hitler and others acting in his name were deemed legal).
+Under this system (the prerogative state) the mass killings ordered by Hitler were legal under Nazi law and it was only after the War that the Allies declared them to be Crimes Against Humanity at Nuremberg (see below).
+It was only in 1965 at the 1965 Auschwitz Frankfurt trial that a German court ruled that the SS committed murder at Auschwitz.

 In Nazi Germany, the civil service provided a legal framework to deprive Jews of their rights.
 Opportunities to create anti-Jewish policies were coveted and career bureaucrats came together and developed increasingly radical policies.
 Their familiarity with the legal system enabled them to easily manipulate it.
 The judiciary lost its independence as it was increasingly controlled by the Nazis.
 Judges who did not join the National Socialist League for the Maintenance of Law were dismissed.
 Jewish lawyers and judges and those with socialist or other views inconvenient to the Nazi Party were removed.
 The fundamental legal principle became Nazi "common sense", "Whatever is good for Germany is legal".
 The People's Court (Volksgerichtshof) was created in 1934 for people accused of political crimes.
 In 1938, all crimes began to be tried in the court; in 1939, its remit was expanded to include minor offenses.
 Roland Freisler, appointed in 1942 as judge and interrogator, was infamous for "berating and belittling" defendants and lawyers.
-Statutes were "systematically misinterpreted”, and the court has been described as committing "judicial murders".
+Statutes were "systematically misinterpreted", and the court has been described as committing "judicial murders".
 Separation of defendants and lawyers was calculated to prevent communication, and defense presentations were often interrupted.
 Courts were made up of three judges; all verdicts were final, and the convicted defendant was immediately executed.
 The 20 July plot in 1944 was accompanied by a series of aggressive prosecutions, and over 110 death sentences were imposed in fifty trials.